Military Accident Compensation Claim Solicitors

-Can serving members of the UK Military claim compensation against the MoD for an accident?
+Can serving members of the UK HM Forces make a military accident compensation claim against the MoD?
 That’s a question that we commonly get asked.

 The answer – the Ministry of Defence (MoD) has the same responsibilities as any other employer towards the people working for it.
 The MoD has to make sure that an employee’s working conditions are as safe as possible, give the appropriate training and provide them with equipment which is properly maintained.